-So, by scanning only lattices without feet, we can obtain a speedup of 20 times for 14block lattices (Table 1).
+So, by scanning only lattices without feet, we can obtain a speedup of 20 times for 14-block lattices (Table I).
 Supporting this heuristic is the fact that complex Greechie diagrams with feet are rarely found in the literature.
-We obtained an additional support by scanning the 4OA law given by Equation (3) and Godowski's 3 variable equation (10) through several million lattices with free feet, vs. those with feet stripped: we did not find a single difference.
+We obtained an additional support by scanning the 4OA law given by Eq.
+(3) and Godowski's three-variable equation (10) through several million lattices with free feet versus those with feet stripped: we did not find a single difference.
 To our knowledge there is only one special case for which feet do make a difference.
-Fig. 7b shows a lattice that obeys the modular law but violates it when a foot is added (Fig. 7c).
-This special case might well be insignificant because of all Greechie diagrams only star-like ones (Fig. 7b, $D{3,2}$ and $D{4,4}$ from Fig. 1, etc.) are modular.
-As soon as we add any block to any other atom apart from the central one in such a lattice we make it non-modular.
+Figure 7b shows a lattice that obeys the modular law but violates it when a foot is added (Fig. 7c).
+This special case might well be insignificant because, of all Greechie diagrams, only star-like ones (Fig. 7b, $D{3,2}$ and $D{4,4}$ from Fig. 1, etc.) are modular.
+As soon as we add any block to any other atom apart from the central one in such a lattice, we make it nonmodular.